 Find out who the pension plan manager is and in what mutual funds they invest.
 A manager with many years of experience has gone through financial crisis periods, and has had the opportunity to learn to respond to and resolve various crisis situations.
 Geographical distribution of the investments is also important.
 If a fund manager diversifies investments in different sectors and regions of the world, they can reduce the risks in times of financial market turmoil.

-For example, Signet Pensiju Pārvalde IPAS has been managing various mutual funds for more than 15 years, ensuring a wide diversification of investments – geographically, by sector and by asset classes.
-In addition, the investments are made not only in prospective international companies, but also in the local companies, thus the participants of Signet Active Plan not only increase their pension by earning from the growth of these companies, but also support the growth of Latvian economy.
+For example, Signet Pensiju Pārvalde IPAS has been managing various investment funds for 15 years, providing broad investment diversification—geographically, by industry, and by asset class.
+Moreover, investments are made not only in promising international companies but also in local businesses.
+This way, participants of the Signet Active Plan can not only grow their pensions by earning from the growth of these companies but also support the growth of Latvian economy.